 To quit drinking, you must first realize what you’re capable of sober.
 The ability to analyze the problems drinking causes is extremely important.
 If you don’t admit these truths, it may be harder to quit.

-When you quit drinking, you improve your overall health and wellness.
+Quitting drinking also helps you improve your overall health and wellness.
 These improvements benefit many areas of your life.
 Benefits include:

 - Preventing alcohol-related health issues